RHEcosystemAppEng/rhpam-deployment/eap/rhpam-on-aws-with-managed-mysql/manuals/unmanaged-mysql-rhel8.md

 ## Create the initial EC2 Instance

 ---
-If your a *cli* user, you can use the following command and skip to the [Create an Elastic IP or an Elastic Load Balancer](#create-an-elastic-ip-or-an-elastic-load-balancer) section:
+If you are a *cli* user, you can use the following command and skip to the [Create an Elastic IP or an Elastic Load Balancer](#create-an-elastic-ip-or-an-elastic-load-balancer) section:

 ```shell
 aws ec2 run-instances \